ramanv0/RottenPotatoes/README.md

 A Rotten Tomatoes clone written in Ruby using the Ruby on Rails framework.
 It allows users to browse movies, view movie details, and leave reviews.

 ## Installation
-1. Install Ruby (version 2.6.6 or later) and Ruby on Rails (version 4.2.11 or later) on your computer.
+1. Install Ruby (version 2.6.6 or later) and Ruby on Rails (version 4.2.11 or later).
 2. Clone this repository using `git clone https://github.com/ramanv0/RottenPotatoes`.
 3. Navigate to the project directory and run `bundle install` to install the required gems.
 4. Run rails `db:migrate` to set up the database.